AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/creating-and-managing-reports/send-report-preview-sandbox-environment.md

 * When **Receive emails from this test environment** is disabled for the user who is receiving the report, no file is produced when scheduling the report for delivery.
 * When **Receive emails from this test environment** is enabled for the user who is receiving the report, the file that is produced when scheduling the report for delivery is added in the Documents tab of the user.
-  For information about the reports stored in the Preview Sandbox when they are scheduled for delivery see [View stored reports in the Preview environment](#view).
+  For information about the reports stored in the Preview Sandbox when they are scheduled for delivery see [View stored reports in the Preview environment](#view-stored-reports-in-the-preview-environment).

-### View stored&nbsp;reports in the Preview environment
+### View stored&nbsp;reports in the Preview environment {#view-stored-reports-in-the-preview-environment}

 When you enable **Receive emails from this test environment** in the profile of a user in the Preview environment and you schedule a report to be delivered to them, the report is stored on the Documents tab found on the user's profile page.